alexcb/colorgrep/README.md

     usage: colorgrep [options] <pattern> [[-i] [-w] [-c <color>] <pattern> [...]] [-- <file>]

-    Reads from stdin (or <file> when specified), any regex patterns which match will cause the text to be highlighted.
+    Reads from stdin (or <file> when specified), any RE2 patterns which match will cause the text to be highlighted.

       -i           case insensitive matching
       -w           word boundary matching